OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 ### Dealing with 'Out of Range' Datetime values
 In this step, we'd extract all the out of range date values for the 'WORKORDER_STARTED', 'WORKORDER_COMPLETED', 'WORKORDER_ADDED' columns.
-To do this, we will use the 'to_datetime' method to convert all the non-null data in each column to a datetime object.
+To do this, I'll use the 'to_datetime' method to convert all the non-null data in each column to a datetime object.
 If the conversion fails, it means that the data is not in the datetime range or is not a valid input.
 Here is a snippet of the code:

     invalid_dates = pd.DataFrame()